 Abstract (250 word limit)

 The Scutellaria genus contains multiple plant species used extensively in traditional medicines due to their various anti-inflammatory, sedative, and neuroprotective effects.
-Bioactive 4´-hydroxyflavones and 4’-deoxyflavones have been identified as a significant source of these effects.
-S. baicalensis, one of the most well-known species of Scutellaria, accumulates 4’-deoxyflavones mainly in its roots in addition to 4’-hydroxyflavones.
+Bioactive 4´-hydroxyflavones and 4´-deoxyflavones have been identified as a significant source of these effects.
+S. baicalensis, one of the most well-known species of Scutellaria, accumulates 4´-deoxyflavones mainly in its roots in addition to 4´-hydroxyflavones.
 Although the biochemistry of S. baicalensis responsible for this organ-specific pattern has been studied, the Scutellaria genus contains more than 470 species of plants, many of which have not been chemically analyzed.
 The primary goal of this work was to investigate the chemodiversity of Scutellaria, and use this information to identify patterns in flavonoid accumulation across the genus, and to highlight species with significant medicinal value and biotechnology potential.
 We first compared metabolite profiles of aerial parts to a phylogenetic tree constructed from chloroplast genome sequences for 51 species of Scutellaria.
 From this initial profiling, we selected 13 species for further organ-specific and genome size analysis.
-We found that across the species we selected, 4’-hydroxyflavones and 4’-deoxyflavones accumulated independently, and that the 4’-deoxyflavone pathway was very well conserved.
-Additionally, we identified several species with significant 4’-deoxyflavone accumulation in their aerial tissues, suggesting a divergence from S. baicalensis with regards to regulation of pathway.
+We found that across the species we selected, 4´-hydroxyflavones and 4´-deoxyflavones accumulated independently, and that the 4´-deoxyflavone pathway was very well conserved.
+Additionally, we identified several species with significant 4´-deoxyflavone accumulation in their aerial tissues, suggesting a divergence from S. baicalensis with regards to regulation of pathway.
 From the species we selected for further profiling, S. racemosa, S. dependens, S. wrightii, and S. suffrutescens stood out as candidates for medicinal study due to their high flavonoid accumulation, and we also found S. racemosa and S. dependens to have relatively small genomes.

 Key words